signorpipo/wle-pp/README.md

 The setup for the PP library is very simple but requires a few steps:
   - add the `pp-gateway` component to your scene
     - this components have some flags and options to customize the PP library behavior at runtime
+    - some of these flags are meant for development and should be disabled when u want to release your app!
   - you have to fill in some fields in this component by either specifying an object in your scene or a resource like a material or a mesh
   - for the meshes this should be quite trivial, since they are the default ones in the engine
   - for the materials you might have to create some